Sunidhi Chauhan

 Sunidhi Dushyant Chauhan (pronounced /hns/; born Nidhi Chauhan, 14 August 1983) is an Indian playback singer.
-Known for her bold vocal range, she has recorded songs for films in several Indian languages and received accolades including three Filmfare Awards and a Filmfare Award South.
-She is considered one of the most versatile singers.
-She is often praised for her charismatic stage presence and vocal belting ability.
+Known for her bold vocal range and versatility, she has recorded songs for films in several Indian languages and received accolades including three Filmfare Awards and a Filmfare Award South.

-Born in Delhi, she began performing at local gatherings at the age of 5 and made her career debut at the age of 13, with the film Shastra (1996).
+Born in Delhi, she began performing at local gatherings at the age of 4 and made her career debut at the age of 13, with the film Shastra (1996).
 During the year, she won the first singing reality show titled Meri Awaz Suno and rose to prominence after recording "Ruki Ruki Si Zindagi" from Mast (1999).
 It won her Filmfare RD Burman Award for New Music Talent and was nominated for the Best Female Playback Singer.
 She is known for her versatility as a vocalist.

 Her second breakthrough was released in 2000, with the song "Mehboob Mere" from Fiza, for which she received another Filmfare nomination.
 Sunidhi received her third Filmfare nomination with the song Dhoom Machale from Dhoom (2004) followed by two more nominations during the next year for "Kaisi Paheli" from Parineeta and "Deedar De" from Dus (2005).
-In 2006, she was bestowed with her first Filmfare award for her rendition of the song "Beedi" from Omkara and further two nominations for "Soniye" from Aksar and "Aashiqui Main" from 36 China Town.
+In 2006, she was bestowed with her first Filmfare award for her rendition of the song "Beedi Jalaile" from Omkara and two further nominations for "Soniye" from Aksar and "Aashiqui Main" from 36 China Town.

-In 2007, Chauhan recorded the title song of Aaja Nachle and "Sajnaaji Vaari", both critically and commercially well received.
+The following year, Chauhan recorded the title song of Aaja Nachle (2007) and "Sajnaaji Vaari", both critically and commercially well received.
 Chauhan received her twelfth Filmfare nomination with "Chor Bazaari" of Love Aaj Kal (2009) preceded by "Dance Pe Chance" from Rab Ne Bana Di Jodi (2008).
 In 2010, she received her second Filmfare award with the item song "Sheila Ki Jawani" (2010) and was nominated for international styled carnival song "Udi" from Guzaarish (2010).
 The year marked her International singing debut, where she was featured in an alternate version of the song "Heartbeat" by Enrique Iglesias.

 Apart from playback singing, Chauhan has appeared as a judge on several television reality shows and she also appears in music videos.
 Besides her career in music, she has also been involved in various charities and social causes.
 She has appeared four times in Forbes Celebrity 100 of India (2012–2015).